Receive and Register your Kit

 Buy seafood at a local supermarket

 Before you sample, be sure to take front, back, and side pictures of your seafood purchase while still in the original packaging with your sample vial in the photograph.
-If you are buying from a fish counter or fishmonger, record the details on the price marker in the display case, as there are often more details about type and source of the fish.Use the LifeScanner site to submit the data for each vial.
+If you are buying from a fish counter or fishmonger, where possible, please take pictures of the meat pin (the stick or pin on display in a fresh counter that indicates what the seafood is, what the unit price is (e.g. $2.99/100 grams), and possibly other information).Use the LifeScanner site to submit the data for each vial.
 Fill in the fields based on the detailed instructions in the FAQ section below.
-Not all of the information fields will be available on the packaging.
+You may not be able to fill in all of the information fields based on what is available on the packaging.

 Return your kit

-Please complete your samples, place in return envelope, and put in the mail by World Oceans Day on June 8, 2017.
+Please complete your samples, place in return envelope, and put in the mail by July 16, 2018.

 See Your Results